-Jeroen van der Ham is associate professor of Cyber Security Incident Response in the Design and Analysis of Communication Systems (DACS) group at the University of Twente.
-Jeroen combines this with his work at the National Cyber Security Centre in The Netherlands (NCSC-NL).
+Jeroen van der Ham is a tenured associate professor of Cyber Security Incident Response in the Design and Analysis of Communication Systems (DACS) group at the University of Twente.

 Incident Response is a fundamental part of cybersecurity.
 Now that digitalisation has permeated almost every part of society, incident response and managing vulnerabilities have become a vital activities of cybersecurity.

 Incident response must grow from a trade to a profession.
 Incident Response started in earnest with the Morris worm and the formation of CERT/CC.
 However, Incident response has always been a trade that has been learned mostly from lore, rather than grounded theory.